-The Ménagerie is a vast wooded area covering several hectares where nature is omnipresent, in all its forms.
+The Ménagerie, the zoo of the Jardin des Plantes, is a vast wooded area covering several hectares where nature is omnipresent, in all its forms.
 As visitors wander the pathways, they will stumble upon enclosures and buildings where the animals are housed.
 Two entrances lead to the Ménagerie from Jardin des Plantes (Garden of Plants).

 From 9 a.m. to 6 p.m., monday to saturday